mhogrefe/malachite/docs/_posts/2022-07-03-exhaustive.md

   <img height="200" src="/assets/exhaustive-part-2/interleave-bits-2.svg" alt="Final steps in un-interleaving bits">
 </p>

 I've color-coded the bits according to which slot they end up in.
-Malachite keeps track of this using an explicit bit map that looks like $$[1, 0, 1, 0, 1, 0, ldots]$, indicating that bit 0 goes to slot 1, bit 1 goes to slot 0, bit 2 goes to slot 1, and so on.
+Malachite keeps track of this using an explicit bit map that looks like $$[1, 0, 1, 0, 1, 0, \ldots]$$, indicating that bit 0 goes to slot 1, bit 1 goes to slot 0, bit 2 goes to slot 1, and so on.

 This is how this method walks through the grid of pairs of natural numbers: